songexile/TuneLog/README.md

  yarn start
  ```

 From here, simply follow the expo instructions in the CLI in order to run the project in an IOS/Android environment.
+You will also have to download the ExpoGo app on your device, the QR code is used, it will prompt you to download this app.
 **Please note, if you open the app using the QR code on another device, you must be on the same local area network as the machine running the app.**